-Table 4 Entities subject to Auditor Remuneration Disclosure Requirements Jurisdiction Listed entities For-profit non-listed entities in the private sector Not-for-profit entities in the private sector Public Sector entities Australia Yes Yes - entities preparing GPFS (Tier 1 GPFS and GPFS-SDS) and/or required to comply with AASB 1054/AASB 1060 Yes - entities preparing GPFS (Tier 1 GPFS and GPFS-SDS) and/or required to comply with AASB 1054/AASB 1060 Yes - entities preparing GPFS (Tier 1 GPFS and GPFS-SDS) and/or required to comply with AASB 1054/AASB 1060 Canada Yes No specific requirements identified No specific requirements identified No specific requirements identified Germany Yes Yes - large and medium companies need to disclose total auditor remuneration and also remuneration for each category No specific requirements identified No specific requirements identified Hong Kong Yes No specific requirements identified No specific requirements identified No specific requirements identified New Zealand Yes Yes - entities preparing Tier 1 GPFS Yes - Tier 1 PBE entities Yes - Tier 1 PBE entities Singapore No (see Appendix 2 for details) No specific requirements identified No specific requirements identified No specific requirements identified South Africa No No specific requirements identified No specific requirements identified Yes, but only in respect of municipalities, municipal entities, and national and provincial organs of state to the extent of their financial dealings with municipalities and only in respect of total amounts paid in audit fees in the notes to the financial statements.
+Jurisdiction Listed entities For-profit non-listed entities in the private sector Not-for-profit entities in the private sector Public Sector entities Australia Yes Yes - entities preparing GPFS (Tier 1 GPFS and GPFS-SDS) and/or required to comply with AASB 1054/AASB 1060 Yes - entities preparing GPFS (Tier 1 GPFS and GPFS-SDS) and/or required to comply with AASB 1054/AASB 1060 Yes - entities preparing GPFS (Tier 1 GPFS and GPFS-SDS) and/or required to comply with AASB 1054/AASB 1060 Canada Yes No specific requirements identified in the research undertaken for the purpose of this Report No specific requirements identified in the research undertaken for the purpose of this Report No specific requirements identified in the research undertaken for the purpose of this Report disclose total auditor remuneration and also remuneration for each category.
+If medium companies do not make the also remuneration for each category.
+If medium companies do not make the disclosure in the financial statements, they must submit the information to the Chamber of Public Accountants on its No specific requirements identified in the research undertaken for the purpose of this Report No specific requirements identified in the research undertaken for the purpose of this Report Hong Kong Yes Yes - but only for Companies not Falling within Reporting Exemption as specified in section 1 of Schedule 4 Part 2 of Companies Ordinance (Cap.
+622) No specific requirements identified in the research undertaken for the purpose of this Report No specific requirements identified in the research undertaken for the purpose of this Report New Zealand Yes Yes - entities preparing Tier 1 GPFS Yes - Tier 1 PBEs Yes - Tier 1 PBEs Singapore Yes No specific requirements identified in the research undertaken for the purpose of this Report No specific requirements identified in the research undertaken for the purpose of this Report No specific requirements identified in the research undertaken for the purpose of this Report South Africa No No specific requirements identified in the research undertaken for the purpose of this Report No specific requirements identified in the research undertaken for the purpose of this Report Yes, but only in respect of municipalities, municipal entities, and national and provincial organs of state to the extent of their financial dealings with municipalities

+Table 4 Entitie Table 4 Entities subject to Auditor Remuneration Disclosure Requirements and only in respect of total amounts paid in audit fees in the notes to the financial statements.
 No further break down required, and disclosure of other auditor remuneration is not required.
-UK Yes Yes - large companies Yes - if incorporated under the Companies Act 2006 that meet the size criteria for large companies Yes - if incorporated under the Companies Act 2006 that meet the size criteria for large companies USA Yes No specific requirements identified No specific requirements identified No specific requirements identified
+UK Yes Yes - large companies Yes - if incorporated under the Companies Act 2006 that meet the size criteria for large companies Yes - if incorporated under the Companies Act 2006 that meet the size criteria for large companies US Yes No specific requirements identified in the research undertaken for the purpose of this Report No specific requirements identified in the research undertaken for the purpose of this Report No specific requirements identified in the research undertaken for the purpose of this Report